poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 }
 ```

-Nice, now our design is more flexible since we can inject a different `TodoProvider` implementation and we can do the same in our tests without using a mocking framework.
-But, we are paying a price: **Verbosity**, the mocking framework removes the need for implementing every single method from the interfaces.
+Sweet, now our design is more flexible since we can inject a different `TodoProvider` implementation, and we can do the same in our tests without using a mocking framework.
+But, we are paying the price: **Verbosity**, the mocking framework removes the need for implementing every single method from the interfaces.

 ## Only the beginning

-In the next article, we are going to see how to remove that verbosity from our tests and also how can we end up with an even better design.
+In the next article, let's remove the verbosity from the tests and write an even better design.

 Stay tuned for more posts like this.